 This course provides students with an introduction to the fundamental principles guiding the psychological assessment process, across the range of current applications.
 The historical-cultural context and relevant ethical principles are considered.
 Psychological assessment is presented as an integrative and multi-method process which includes structured tests.
-Key issues of reliability, validity and utility will be addressed.
-Applications in education and training, forensic, workplace, health care, clinical and counselling, and rehabilitation contexts will be considered, with an overview of current assessment practices.
+Key issues of reliability, validity and utility are addressed.
+Applications in education and training, forensic, workplace, health care, clinical and counselling, and rehabilitation contexts are considered, with an overview of current assessment practices.

 - Historical overview and implications of cultural context for psychological assessment.

 - Assessment as an integrative process.

 - Reliability, validity, utility considerations.

 - Distributions, normative samples, standardization and the meaning of individual scores.

 - Statistics of particular importance to psychological testing.

 - Education and training.

 - Clinical and Counselling: psychodiagnostics and psychological treatment.